hedit/hedit/README.md

-Multi Theft Auto: Ingame Handling Editor
+MTA: Ingame Handling Editor
 =====

 Any trouble with the handling editor?
 [Be sure to post it here!](http://forum.mtasa.com/viewtopic.php?f=108&t=30494 "Forum topic") Problems with installing?
 Feel free to ask there too!
-Found a bug, tell us [here!](https://github.com/hedit/hedit/issues]
+Found a bug, tell us [here!](https://github.com/hedit/hedit/issues)

 Download
 -------